loophp/nix-sphinx/README.md

 [sphinx][sphinx homepage] server that build the documentation of your project just like it would be built on https://readthedocs.org/.

-The idea behind this tool is to have a quick up-and-running tool to generate a changelog using [Nix][nix homepage].
+The idea behind this tool is to have a quick up-and-running tool to generate the project's documentation using [Nix][nix homepage].

 ## Usage